 In a pinch?
 Believe it or not, cleaning your windshield with shaving cream can produce a similar result!
 (Just don’t get any on your car’s exterior paint to avoid potential damage.)

 We’d be lost without our cars.
 They take us to work, shuttle our kids and take us back home again.
 At Erie Insurance, we get it – we’re not only insuring your car, we’re protecting how you live your life.
-To learn more about auto insurance from ERIE, get in touch with a car insurance agent near you.
+To learn more about auto insurance from ERIE, get in touch with us today.